Polyaspartic vs. Polyurea: The Homeowner's Guide to Upgrading from Epoxy

 This changes everything.

+Even application.
 This working time is the key to success.
-It’s long enough for our expert installers to pour, squeegee, and back-roll the material by hand, ensuring it applies evenly and creates a perfect, glass-like finish.
+It’s long enough for our expert installers to pour, squeegee, and back-roll the material by hand, ensuring it applies evenly and a perfect, glass-like finish.
 It also gives the coating time to "wet" the concrete, diving deep into the pores (which we open up with diamond grinding) to create a permanent, molecular bond.

 This bond is so strong that it will never, ever peel from hot-tire pickup.